ForgeRock/ds-operator/README.md

 ## Putting it all together

-A sample workflow to deploy a diretory server, backup that server, destroy the PVC, then restore the backup, would look like this:
+A sample workflow to deploy a directory server, backup that server, destroy the PVC, then restore the backup, would look like this:

 ```bash